-Today is the 20th Anniversary of Take Your Dog To Work Day®, are you taking your furry best friend to the office today?
+Today is the 20th Anniversary of Take Your Dog To Work Day®, an annual date to highlight the very special human-canine bond and also to promote pet adoptions!
+So, are you taking your furry best friend to the office today?
 Here, at FiveSibes, every day I take my dogs to work!

 |Did you get your TYDTWDay certificate?
 We did!|

 To get one, visit their website HERE!

 Being a professional writer and photographer is a part of my being, my very fiber.
 I love bringing stories to life via the written word or by a series of photographs.
 I always have said I see life in a series of photos.
 I see a photo in every day life.
 I truly love what I do and have been fortunate to have made a career of it.
 Now that I am "retired" from the field, I can freelance from home when I am not overwhelmed by my autoimmune issues.
 There is a Spoon Theory that helps people with illnesses, maybe you've heard of it?
 Basically, we are given a number of spoons for the day, say 10.
 When you have debilitating AI issues, and there are a whole list of them, sometimes just showering can steal one spoon from your supply.
 Getting dressed can take another two.
 Already, your balance for the day is down to seven and morning is not even over yet.
 When one has exhausted their spoon supply, they are pretty wiped out, and even though the spoon supply is "replenished" the next day, it can take anywhere from a day to several days or even weeks to recuperate.